netsage-project/netsage-pipeline/INSTALL.md

 Typically, the default configuration will work.
 Perform any desired Rabbit configuration, if any.
 Then, start RabbitMQ:

 ```
-[root@host ~]# /sbin/service rabbitmq-server start
+[root@host ~]# /sbin/service rabbitmq-server start or # systemctl start rabbitmq-server.service
 ```

 ## nfdump

 The NetFlow Importer daemon requires nfdump.
-If you're using tstat instead, you don't need nfdump. nfdump is *not* listed as a dependency of the Pipeline RPM package, as in a lot cases people are running special builds of nfdump -- but make sure you install it before you try running the Netflow Importer.
+If you are only using tstat, you do not need nfdump. nfdump is *not* listed as a dependency of the Pipeline RPM package, as in a lot cases people are running special builds of nfdump -- but make sure you install it before you try running the Netflow Importer.
 If in doubt, `yum install nfdump` should work.
 Flow data exported by some routers require a newer version of nfdump than the one in the CentOS repos; in these cases, it may be necessary to manually compile and install the lastest nfdump.

 ## Installing the EPEL repo